 Results

 After the examination, you return the gadget to your healthcare provider and meet with the person who examines the results.
-The results will help you identify if you have sleep apnea and how severe it is.
+The sleep study results will help you identify if you have sleep apnea and how severe it is.

 Who Should Consider an At-Home Sleep Apnea Test?